23nicolaso/PongClone/README.md

 A clone of the popular game pong that I made for my games programming class!
 Written in C++ with Raylib.

+To run, you have two options:
+1. Simply run raylib_app.exe
-To run, clone, cd into the folder, and run the "make run" command.
+2. clone, cd into the folder, and run the "make run" command.
 Controls:
 WS - Move left paddle up and down.
 Up arrow, down arrow - Move right paddle up and down.